What does VersEseal stick to?

 What is Geo Fabric?

-LRM Products recommends two types of Geo Textile Fabric.
+LRM Products recommends and supplies two types of Geo Textile Fabric.

-A non-woven polyethylene geo textile fabric.
-The polyethylene fabric comes in rolls of either 100mm, 150mm, 200mm, 300mm, 600mm and all are 100m long.
+For small projects a Non Woven Polypropylene geotextile fabric.
+The polypropylene fabric comes in rolls of either 100mm, 150mm or 200mm wide and are all 100m long.
 Rolls are white and look similar to toilet paper but are much stronger.

 Why use Geo Fabric and how does it work?